- Is Panama safe?

 Can I drink the water?
 Are there any health concerns?

 Panama has the best sanitary conditions in Latin America.
-It;s the only country where you can drink the tap water. ( With a few exceptions in Bocas del Toro).
+It;s the only country where you can drink the tap water. ( With a few exceptions in some parts of Bocas del Toro).
 The "Montezumas Revenge" so common in the rest of Latin America is almost unheard of.
-There are no health concerns or vacinations etc. needed
+There are no health concerns or vacinations etc. needed.

 In the lowlands, temperatures during the day range between 80 F and 90 degrees Fareinheit (25-30 degrees Celsius).
 It cools off in the evenings which are invariably pleasant.
 In the highlands the day range is between 45F and 85F.